Zvërnec: Name

+In Albanian the definite form of the name is Zvërneci.
+In Greek the village is known as Σβέρνιτσα (Svérnitsa) and in Aromanian as Zvârneț.

 History

-During classical antiquity, the coastal area of the Bay of Vlorë, where the present-day villages of Zvërnec and Nartë are located, was inhabited by Ancient Greeks.
+During classical antiquity, the coastal area of the Bay of Vlorë, where the present-day villages of Zvërnec and Nartë are located, was inhabited by Illyrians and Ancient Greek colonists.
 Since these two villages today constitute the northernmost pockets of Modern Greek speech, Hatzopoulos (1997) raises the question of whether this is a coincidence or whether they represent isolated linguistic relics of the ancient Balaiitai and Horikioi.

 The view that the Greek-speaking populations of Zvërnec and Nartë represent an uninterrupted presence from antiquity is rejected by Sh.
 Demiraj (2010), who argues that this hypothesis lacks linguistic or historical evidence.
 Instead, Demiraj proposes that their ancestors were relatively late arrivals from the Greek-speaking regions around Arta.
-He cites anthroponymic data preserved in 16th-century defters, specifically those of 1520 and 1583, which record predominantly south Albanian Orthodox names in Nartë.
+Anthroponymic data preserved in 16th-century defters, specifically those of 1520 and 1583, which record predominantly south Albanian Orthodox names in Nartë.
 The personal names also lack the Greek suffix -s and include consonants uncommon in Modern Greek, such as /b/ (e.g., Bogdan, Tërbari).
 Moreover, some surnames indicate immigration from neighbouring Albanian villages (such as Bulku or Palasa).
 Demiraj concludes that the question of Greek-language use in the area remains open.